 Is your tree covering the roof?

-Here is one more thing that as a homeowner you can work on.
 If you have trees on your yard that hang on the roof, then cut the branches that are directly over the roof.
 Why?
 For one thing, constant interaction between the shingles and branches can damage the shingles.
 Second, branches and leaves can fall on the roof and accumulate there.
-Besides, trees also attract raccoons, birds, squirrels, and other animals and you don’t want their nests on your roof.
+Besides, trees also attract raccoons, birds, squirrels, and other animals, and you don’t want their nests on your roof.